ReisCodes/Jenkins-CI-CD/README.md

 ![image](https://user-images.githubusercontent.com/129314018/235922782-0a335a5d-1f90-4ddb-82d7-d04342116821.png)

-3. Go to our `mohammad-ci-merge` job, scroll all the way down to post build actions and select post-build actions like below, and select the job we just created.
+3. Go to our `reis-ci-merge` job, scroll all the way down to post build actions and select post-build actions like below, and select the job we just created.

 ![image](https://user-images.githubusercontent.com/129314018/235923005-8055aa4b-bb93-4d96-8af7-04fb1e943741.png)

 4. Save and we test as before, on GitBash, change code/readme, `git add .` -> `git commit -m "xxx"` -> `git push origin dev`.
-5. once done, it will deploy it on `mohammad-ci-merge` which will update it on the `dev` branch and as we did post build actions, this triggers the `mohammad-ci-merge-dev` job to deploy, this will merge the `dev` branch with the new changes with the `main branch`
+5. once done, it will deploy it on `reis-ci-merge` which will update it on the `dev` branch and as we did post build actions, this triggers the `reis-ci-merge-dev` job to deploy, this will merge the `dev` branch with the new changes with the `main branch`
 6. Test this by checking the repo on GitHub and navigating between both branches, and see if the changes made on the `dev` branch are the same as the `main` branch